 Chandigarh, designed by the Swiss architect Le Corbusier, is India's first planned city and boasts sprawling parks, landscaped gardens, a lake, an excellent golf course and a UNESCO World Heritage Site.
 The city is dotted with Corbusier's signature "Open Hand" sculptures; highly emotive symbols of peace and reconciliation he built in response to the partition of India in 1947.

-Listed as ‘One of the World’s Greatest Places’ by TIME Magazine in 2018, The Oberoi Sukhvilas has been carefully designed with your utmost comfort in mind.
+Listed as ‘One of the World’s Greatest Places’ by TIME Magazine in 2018, our five star hotel: The Oberoi Sukhvilas has been carefully designed with your utmost comfort in mind.
 Be it a weekend retreat or a month long detox, our personalised Ayurvedic and wellness programmes are complemented by accommodation in spacious villas and luxury tents, fine seasonal cuisine, mindfulness activities in the surrounding forest and our sincere commitment to your wellbeing.

 The Oberoi Sukhvilas Spa Resort, Pallanpur Village, New Chandigarh 140110, India